www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/md/net/splitcells/os/state/interface/command/repo.process.md

 The necessary meta info should be stored as simple and portable as possible.
 In the simplest and still practical scenario only the relative paths of the sub repos and its possible remote servers has to be stored.

-The program support a dry mode, where an SH script is generated.
+TODO: The program supports a dry mode, where an SH script is generated, that contains all commands needed in order to achieve a certain goal.
 ## Recommended Repo Organization
 Support processing a tree of repositories (meta repo) and therefore allow working on all repos as one (i.e. in order to backup everything).